shannonquinn91/Drury-Lane-Sweets/README.md

 # User Story:
 As a person with a sweet tooth,
-I want to order desserts online from a local bakery, So that satiate my dessert craving at home.
+I want to order desserts online from a local bakery, So that I can satiate my dessert craving at home.

 # Links